logisim-evolution/logisim-evolution/docs/style.md

 ## Disabling hooks for a commit ##

-Not all hooks are perfect so sometimes you may need to skip execution of one or more (or even all) hooks.
+Not all hooks are perfect, so sometimes you may need to skip execution of one or more (or even all) hooks.
 `pre-commit` solves this in two ways.
 To disable `pre-commit` completely, pass `--no-verify` to `git`:

 ```bash